System Administrator Introduction to Immuta

-The User Admin page is visible only to users with the USER_ADMIN permission and allows them to manage license keys, users, permissions, authorizations, and groups from three different tabs: Users, Groups, and Licenses.
+The User Admin page is visible only to users with the USER_ADMIN permission and allows them to manage license keys, users, permissions, attributes, and groups from three different tabs: Users, Groups, and Licenses.
 The major features of these tabs are outlined below.

 On this tab, User Admins can add users, filter the list of users, or navigate to users' profiles by clicking on their name in the sidebar on the left.

 After clicking on an individual user from this list, the user's email, position, and last login and update appear in the center of the page.
-From here, Admins can manage the user's Permissions, Authorizations, and Groups.
+From here, Admins can manage the user's Permissions, Attributes, and Groups.

 Similar to the Users tab, the Groups tab includes a list of groups in the left sidebar.
-After clicking on a specific group, User Admins can view the group details, add and remove group members, and manage authorizations for the group.
+After clicking on a specific group, User Admins can view the group details, add and remove group members, and manage attributes for the group.